PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 We're totally into the idea of buying/renting multiple rugs in the same color and pairing them all together.
 Also, note these pierced candle vessels on the sides and bistro lighting up above.

-Create a Woodsy Wedding
+Embellish a Woodsy Path

 :max_bytes(150000):strip_icc()/__opt__aboutcom__coeus__resources__content_migration__brides__public__brides-services__production__2016__10__24__580e9ba4b3106443d65ce382_2015_bridescom-Editorial_Images-02-Ceremony-Decor-Ideas-Large-Ceremony-Aisle-Decor-Jose-Villa-2-861554339a39497cab29b798fa066f1f.jpg)